 - You can "nudge it" one pixel at a time with your keyboard's UP/DOWN/LEFT/RIGHT keys

-- You can move it with bigger steps by holding down SHIFT and using your keyboard's UP/DOWN/LEFT/RIGHT keys
+- You can move it with bigger steps (10 pixels) by holding down SHIFT and using your keyboard's UP/DOWN/LEFT/RIGHT keys

-- You can move your controls to be aligned in one direction by using the align tools found in the Property Inspector
+- You can move controls to be aligned in one direction by using the align tools shown below

 Snapping and Smart Guides #

 When you move objects on the canvas, Mockups tries to suggest alignment relative to other objects on the canvas using smart guides.
 This makes alignment a little easier and makes your Mockups generally look neater.

-If you ever want to temporarily disable this feature, you can hold down the CTRL key (CMD key on Mac) while moving or resizing, and snapping will be turned off.
-If you want to turn this feature off entirely, you can do so by altering your config file settings.
+If you ever want to temporarily disable this feature, you can hold down the CTRL/CMD key while moving or resizing, and snapping will be turned off.

 Resizing UI Controls#